 Joint (intra-articular) steroid injection

-Risk factors for a poorer outcome include a worse symptom profile, ie greater pain intensity, longer duration of pain, greater limitation of movement, and greater loss of function, and older age.
+Risk factors for a poorer outcome include: greater pain at the beginning of the condition, a longer duration of pain, great limitation of movement of the hip, greater loss of function and older age.

 Further reading and references

-Greater trochanteric pain syndrome (trochanteric bursitis); NICE CKS, August 2016 (UK access only)
+Greater trochanteric pain syndrome; NICE CKS, September 2023 (UK access only)